spark3dp/authentication-samples/Python/README.md

 ## Usage

-To start using this sample you just have to browse http://localhost:8089/signin
+To start using this sample:

+ 0. Open terminal and "cd" to the directory

+ 1. run "pip install -r requirements.txt".

+ 2. run "python SparkOAuth.py".

+ 3. Open in your favorite browser: http://localhost:8089/signin